4d/docs/website/translated_docs/pt/API/FileClass.md

 Optionally, you can designate the character set to be used for writing the contents.
 You can pass either:

-- in *charSetName*, a string containing the standard set name (for example "ISO-8859-1" or ""UTF-8"),
+- in *charSetName*, a string containing the standard set name (for example "ISO-8859-1" or "UTF-8"),
 - or in *charSetNum*, the MIBEnum ID (number) of the standard set name.

 > For the list of character sets supported by 4D, refer to the description of the `CONVERT FROM TEXT` command.

 If a Byte Order Mark (BOM) exists for the character set, 4D inserts it into the file unless the character set used contains the suffix "-no-bom" (e.g. "UTF-8-no-bom").
-If you do not specify a character set, by default 4D uses the "UTF-8" character set.
+If you do not specify a character set, by default 4D uses the "UTF-8" character set without BOM.

 In *breakMode*, you can pass a number indicating the processing to apply to end-of-line characters before saving them in the file.
 The following constants, found in the **System Documents** theme, are available: